 203. ELECTRICITY AND MAGNETISM.
-4 credits.
+3 credits.

 A second course in electricity and magnetism with emphasis on the theory and use of electrical measuring instruments.
 Since the course covers the field of alternating currents and the rigorous treatment of direct current phenomena, the calculus and physics 52 or 44 are prerequisites.
-Three recitations and one laboratory period per week.
-Laboratory fee, \$2.
+Three recitations per week.